Greater Hudson Heritage Network

 • Example Visual Support Materials (statue)

-These videos introduce the grant program, application process, and the most commonly asked questions about the program.
+These videos from 2022 introduce the grant program, application process, and the most commonly asked questions about the grant.

 Overview of the Grant Program and Application